Rohingya genocide: 2024–present

 Human rights organizations have accused the AA of committing war crimes, including forced displacement, arbitrary detentions, and targeting civilians.
 In January 2025, reports emerged of the AA forcibly removing Rohingya residents from their homes in Buthidaung, leaving them without food or water for an entire day during interrogations.

 The AA has denied allegations of forced conscription of Rohingya men into their ranks, asserting that their military comprises voluntary recruits and that they provide security and aid to displaced Muslims in their controlled areas.

 By 2025, further allegations suggest that the Arakan Army is imposing financial penalties on Rohingya residents for basic movements, such as traveling between villages or going to local markets.
 In some cases, payments ranging from two to ten thousand Myanmar kyat are reportedly required.
 Some Rohingya have also alleged that the AA has deliberately encouraged or facilitated their departure to Bangladesh, sometimes in exchange for payments ranging from 300,000 to 500,000 kyat, allowing them to cross the border.

-The Myanmar military junta's sweeping trade restrictions have paralyzed the local economy of Arakan Army-controlled areas, driving up the cost of food and medicine to exorbitant levels, as the region has long been dependent on Proper Myanmar for its food and medicine.
-This situation has been worsened by the blockade of the Bangladesh Border Guard (BGB), which has intensified restrictions and anti-smuggling operations, effectively preventing the flow of essential commodities—including critical food, fertilizer, and building materials—from entering Arakan.
-This simultaneous strangulation of aid and trade has amplified hardship and scarcity for the local population, forcing them to flee the region.
-Most Rakhine Buddhists flee to the areas controlled by the Myanmar Junta, while Rohingya flee to Bangladesh.
+On 14 May 2026, the Burmese Rohingya Organisation UK released a briefing alleging an increase in sexual violence against Rohingya women and girls by the Arakan Army in their controlled areas.
+The report states that abuses, including rape, gangrape, threats of sexual violence, arbitrary detention, and incommunicado confinement, have occurred during recruitment raids and other operations by the AA.
+The organization added that more than 150,000 Rohingya have fled to Bangladesh since late 2023, while the UN High Commissioner for Refugees has described the Andaman Sea as an "unmarked grave" for Rohingya refugees.